Vector-valued self-normalized concentration inequalities beyond sub-Gaussianity

 \begin{theorem} [Mixed Bennett-type concentration inequality] Let $(X_1, X_2, \ldots)$ and $(\epsilon_1, \epsilon_2, \ldots)$ attain Assumption \ref{assumption:adapted}, and let $\epsilon_i$ attain Assumption~\ref{assumption:bounded_variance}, i.e., $|\epsilon_i| \leq B$ and $\V_{i-1} [\epsilon_i] \leq \sigma^2_i$.
 Denote

 For $\theta > 0$, it holds that

 where $\overline{\gamma}(a, x) := (\int_x^\infty u^{a-1}e^{-u}du)/\Gamma(a)$ is the regularized upper incomplete gamma function. \end{theorem} Its proof is deferred to Appendix~\ref{proof:mixed_bennett}, and combines Theorem~\ref{theorem:main_theorem} with the Gamma-Poisson mixture argument from \citet[Proposition 10]{howard2021time}.
 Theorem~\ref{corollary:mixed_bennett} does not offer a closed-form confidence interval, but it can be easily obtained by root finding \citep[Appendix D]{howard2021time}.
-While not apparent from the probabilistic expression, the width of the confidence interval is similar to that of Theorem~\ref{corollary:fixed_bennett}, but with an extra logarithmic term of the pseudo-variance process due to the mixture argument \citep[Proposition 2]{howard2021time}.
-Nonetheless, it generally works better in practice, given that it is better suited for the fully sequential setting and it does not require a loose upper bound $C_n$ (see conjugate mixture discussion in \citet{howard2021time}).
 The hyperparameter $\theta$ can be adjusted by following the considerations from~\citet[Section 3.5]{howard2021time}.
+While the probabilistic expression is rather difficult to parse, the width of the confidence interval can be studied using the tools from~\citet{howard2021time}.
+In particular,~\citet[Proposition 2]{howard2021time} establishes that the width of a mixed confidence interval scales roughly (and up to constants) as $\sqrt{\nu_n \log(\nu_n)}$.
+If $\nu_n \approx C_n^2$, the width of the mixed confidence interval is effectively inflated by a logarithmic factor (up to constants) with respect to the confidence interval given by Theorem~\ref{corollary:fixed_bernstein}.
+Nonetheless, if $\nu_n$ is substantially smaller than $C_n^2$, the mixed confidence interval will be tighter than the one provided by Theorem~\ref{corollary:fixed_bernstein}.
+Theorem~\ref{corollary:mixed_bennett} is expected to generally work better in practice, given that the upper bound $C_n$ scales with the worst case scenario.
+Furthermore, the mixed confidence interval is better suited for the fully sequential setting: at time $t \ll n$, the bound is of order $\sqrt{\nu_t \log(\nu_t)} \ll \nu_n \leq C_n^2$.